adamrmoss/edu-basic/docs/edu-basic-language.md

 SET LINE SPACING ON     ' Use 80×24 character grid LOCATE 24, 1
 PRINT "Bottom row with spacing"

+SET TEXT WRAP OFF       ' Truncate long lines (default) PRINT "This is a very long line that will be truncated at 80 characters..."

+SET TEXT WRAP ON        ' Wrap long lines automatically PRINT "This is a very long line that will automatically wrap to the next line when it exceeds 80 characters..."

+SET AUDIO ON            ' Enable audio output (default) PLAY 0, "CDEFGAB C"

+SET AUDIO OFF           ' Disable audio output
+PLAY 0, "CDEFGAB C"     ' No sound produced, but no error

+SET VOLUME 1.0          ' Maximum volume
+SET VOLUME 0.5          ' Half volume
+SET VOLUME 0.0          ' Silent
+SET VOLUME 1.5          ' Clamped to 1.0 (maximum)
+SET VOLUME -0.5         ' Clamped to 0.0 (silent)
 ```

-**Note:** The line spacing setting affects the entire text display and persists until changed.
-When line spacing is enabled, the additional 4 pixels of vertical spacing are added after each character row, creating more readable text at the cost of fewer available rows.
+**Note:** All settings persist until changed.
+The line spacing setting affects the entire text display.
+Text wrapping only affects lines that exceed the display width.
+Audio settings affect all audio output globally.
+Volume values are automatically clamped to [0, 1].

 ### Keyboard Input

-EduBASIC provides non-blocking keyboard input through the `INKEY` and `INKEYSCAN` operators, which allow programs to detect keypresses without waiting for user input.
+EduBASIC provides non-blocking keyboard input through the `INKEY` operator, which allows programs to detect keypresses without waiting for user input.
 This is useful for games, interactive applications, and real-time input handling.

 #### INKEY Operator